Magneto: Combining Small and Large Language Models for Schema Matching

 \hide{When training data is not available, common strategies for generating similar columns are row shuffling, perturbation, or column sampling, as seen for example in~\cite{starmie2023,schemaMatchPreTrainedICDE2023}.
 However, these methods fail to produce semantically diverse pairs, which leads to a limited ability to learn embeddings for semantic schema matching. }

-\myparagraph{LLM-derived Training Data} As discussed above, an important challenge in fine-tuning lies in obtaining high-quality training data.
+\myparagraph{LLM-Derived Training Data} As discussed above, an important challenge in fine-tuning lies in obtaining high-quality training data.
 With the goal of capturing syntactic heterogeneity common in real datasets, we introduce \llmaugfull (\llmaug), an approach that generates variations of columns that are semantically equivalent but syntactically different.
 The derived columns serve as the training data fine-tuning process, which adopts a self-supervised contrastive learning approach (Figure~\ref{fig:fine-tune}).

-Synthetic columns are derived from an input (anchor) column as follows: 1) The anchor name and a sample of its values to the LLM using the structured prompt depicted in Figure~\ref{fig:data-generation-prompt}, and 2) the LLM outputs columns that are semantically similar to the anchor.
+Synthetic columns are derived from an input (anchor) column as follows: 1) The anchor name and a sample of its values are given to the LLM using the structured prompt depicted in Figure~\ref{fig:data-generation-prompt}, and 2) the LLM outputs columns that are semantically similar to the anchor.
 Examples of synthetic columns are shown in Table~\ref{tab:data-gen}.
 This method establishes a class of columns considered matches (derived from the same anchor); columns within the same class serve as positive examples and those from different classes as negative examples.

-We combine the LLM-based augmentation with other \structaugfull augmentation methods (\structaug) such as random sampling and shuffling of values, and minor perturbations to the column name, including random character replacements or deletions~\cite{starmie2023}.
+We combine the LLM-based augmentation with other \structaugfull methods (\structaug) such as random sampling and shuffling of values, and minor perturbations to the column name, including random character replacements or deletions~\cite{starmie2023}.
 These techniques inject variability while preserving syntactic and structural similarity to the original column.
 By using both augmentation strategies, the model can learn to identify matches with different characteristics.

-Note that we restrict this fine-tuning and training process to the target table columns to avoid inaccuracies.
+We restrict this fine-tuning and training process to the target table columns to avoid inaccuracies.
 Applying this process to source tables with unknown true matches to target tables could mistakenly classify them as negative examples, introducing errors into the embedding space.